doofinder/php-doofinder/src/Management_V2/docs/Api/IndicesApi.md

 # **temporaryIndexCreate**
 > object temporaryIndexCreate($hashid, $name)

-Creates a temporary index
+Creates a temporary index.

-Creates a new temporary index for the given index.
-There could not be two temporary index at the same time so any request made to this endpoint when there is one created will fail.
-Creating a temporary index also set a lock preventing any changes on the search engine.
+Creates a new empty temporary index for the given index.
+There can not be two temporary indices at the same time, so any request made to this endpoint when there is one created will fail.
+Creating a temporary index also sets a lock preventing any changes on the search engine until the temporary index is deleted.

 ### Example
 ```php